seungmi-oh/AD-CLSCNFs/README.md

 - Evaluate the best models of the proposed method and CFlow-AD

-      # evaluate the best models of the proposed method and CFlow-AD for all categories of the MVTecAD dataset
+      # all categories of the MVTecAD dataset
       bash run_scripts/mvtec/eval_best_models.sh

-      # evaluate the best models of the proposed method and CFlow-AD for all products of the BTAD dataset
+      # all products of the BTAD dataset
       bash run_scripts/btad/eval_best_models.sh

 - Evaluate the best models of the proposed method and CFlow-AD by selecting class_name (ex. bottle/01)

-      # evaluate the best models of the proposed method and CFlow-AD for the category 'bottle' of the MVTecAD dataset
+      # the category 'bottle' of the MVTecAD dataset
       bash run_scripts/mvtec/bottle/eval_best_model.sh

-      # evaluate the best models of the proposed method and CFlow-AD for the product '01' of the BTAD dataset
+      # the product '01' of the BTAD dataset
       bash run_scripts/btad/01/eval_best_model.sh

 </details>